Experienced Legal Advocacy For Victims Of Dangerous And Defective Products

 While it would be nice to trust that the products bought are always safe, that simply doesn’t reflect reality.
 Every year, thousands of people suffer injuries or death as a result of dangerous or defective medical devices, prescription medication and consumer products.
 Too often, corporations wrongfully prioritize profits over consumer safety, cut corners to save money, fail to properly warn of risks, or use cheap or dangerous materials in order to reduce costs and maximize profits, all of which lead to harmful and deadly consequences for consumers.

-If you or a loved one has suffered serious injuries or illness due to a defective product, contact Theriault Booth Attorneys at Law to tell us your story.
+If you or a loved one has suffered serious injuries or illness due to a defective product, contact Theriault Booth to tell us your story.
 Our product liability lawyers offer more than four decades of combined experience, and they are committed to holding manufacturers and retailers responsible and advocating for those who have been harmed.
 Together, they have the knowledge, resources, and tenacity to successfully take on large corporations and other well-funded defendants.

 Identifying Types Of Product Defects